-- Size: Sync word size can be set from 1 to 8 bytes (i.e. 8 to 64 bits) via SyncSize in RegSyncConfig. - Error tolerance: The number of errors tolerated in the Sync word recognition can be set from 0 to 7 bits to via SyncTol. - Value: The Sync word value is configured in SyncValue(63:0).

-Note SyncValue choices containing 0x00 bytes are not allowed
+- Size: Sync word size can be set from 1 to 8 bytes (i.e. 8 to 64 bits) via SyncSize in RegSyncConfig.
+In Packet mode this field is also used for Sync word generation in Tx mode. - Error tolerance: The number of errors tolerated in the Sync word recognition can be set from 0 to 7 bits to via SyncTol. - Value: The Sync word value is configured in SyncValue(63:0).
+In Packet mode this field is also used for Sync word generation in Tx mode. - Note SyncValue choices containing 0x00 bytes are not allowed